-Diversity within the supply chain is fast becoming a key component to project procurement, showcasing, and supporting small businesses building communities.
+Diversity within the supply chain is fast becoming a key component to project procurement, document management, showcasing, and supporting small businesses building communities.
 Improving diversity will ensure there is representation across the infrastructure building.

 Notable speakers from Wates, Parliament and the Confederation of British Industry showcased the work they’re carrying out and opportunities available, as well as discussing how we can all work together to improve our industry.

 Jennifer Crook – Director of Operations – In-House Service and Estate – House of Commons

 Jennifer shared that over the years, Parliament’s buildings have been the cutting edge of design and innovation.
 “As today’s custodians to these buildings, we are privileged to continue the work of some of the nation’s great engineers, designers and craftspeople,” she said.

 There are several big projects underway, which include:

 These are very big projects for which there will be a much-needed diverse range of skills and experiences – from stone carvers to solar panel specialists, and asbestos disposal to accessibility experts.
 Some of the work is underway now, others in the next months and years.
 It is an important time to raise awareness of the work at Parliament and the opportunities for individuals and firms to get involved from diverse skilled backgrounds.

 Jennifer also shared that “at the House of Commons, we aim to provide a positive, inclusive working environment where people are valued for the skills and experience that they bring to work”.